Pharmacyclics

 Pharmacyclics LLC is an American biopharmaceutical company based in Sunnyvale, California.
 It is primarily focused on the development of cancer therapies.
 In 2017, Xynomic Pharmaceuticals acquired all global rights to Abexinostat, Pharmacyclics' primary commercial product.

 Acquisition by AbbVie

 In March 2015, Chicago-based biopharmaceutical firm AbbVie announced it would acquire Pharmacyclics, as well as its lead anti-cancer compound ibrutinib (Imbruvica) for $21 billion.
+Imbruvica, the company’s flagship therapy, later became one of the most prescribed treatments for chronic lymphocytic leukemia (CLL).
 As part of the deal, AbbVie will pay $261.25 per share in a mixture of both cash and AbbVie equity.
-The merger is expected to close in mid-2015.
+The merger closed in mid-2015.